dbcls/grasp/README.md

 The GraphQL query was translated into SPARQL queries and sent to a SPARQL endpoint, then the SPARQL results were returned to Grasp, finally the results were reformed into the GraphQL result.

-Grasp does those translation according to a GraphQL schema (type definition), SPARQL Endpoint URL and SPARQL query, which you provide.
+Grasp does those translation according to a GraphQL schema (type definition), SPARQL Endpoint URL and SPARQL query, which a Grasp admin (who sets up Grasp) provides.
 We refer to this as *resource* in Grasp.
 Let us dig into the definition.

 You will see the resource definition at  [resources/dataset.graphql](https://github.com/dbcls/grasp/blob/master/resources/dataset.graphql).